Dallas Department of Labor OWCP Doctors: Hand & Wrist Injuries

 It is important to recognize overuse and repetitive motion injuries quickly and to get treatment as early as possible in order to avoid chronic and long-term issues.
 It is also important to understand your overuse injury so that you can avoid re-injury after your return to work.

-Top Causes Of On-The-Job Hand Injuries & Wrist Injuries
+Top Causes Of On-The-Job Hand & Wrist Injuries

 Hand, wrist, and finger injuries can happen in any occupation.
-Here are three of the most common ways these injuries take place:
+Here are three of the most common ways they take place:

 - Overuse.
 Some are surprised to learn that dramatic accidents are not the most common reason for hand injuries.
 Instead, repetitive movements and tasks can lead to overuse injuries that can be painful and long-lasting.